JacksonFurrier/jacksonfurrier.github.io/_posts/2025-02-06-seg_ssl_fs_vit.md

 To understand and contribute to the project, the following materials help a lot

 1. Pytorch, the book [Deep Learning With Pytorch](https://www.manning.com/books/deep-learning-with-pytorch) is one of the best on the topic of pytorch and deep learning
-2. To get a good understanding on protein folding, structure and the role of amino acids check out the book [Deep Learning for life sciences](https://www.oreilly.com/library/view/deep-learning-for/9781492039822/).
-Chapters 1, (2), 6, 9, (11) are interesting.
-3. If one needs further knowledge on deep learning there is great introductory book Simone Scardapane, [Alice's adventures in differentiable wonderland](https://www.sscardapane.it/assets/alice/Alice_book_volume_1.pdf).
+2. If one needs further knowledge on deep learning there is great introductory book Simone Scardapane, [Alice's adventures in differentiable wonderland](https://www.sscardapane.it/assets/alice/Alice_book_volume_1.pdf).
 This is a great approach, I strongly suggest to read it

 ## Contact